 - The NSPCC whistleblowing helpline is available here for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk. - The above channels are clearly accessible to all staff (in the staff handbook, code of conduct and staff notice boards). - Parents and carers should also have access to this policy and know the channels they can use if they have a concern about a staff member.
+Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk. - Staff are reminded that children are not always ready or able to talk about their experiences of abuse and/or may not always recognise that they are being abused. - The above channels are clearly accessible to all staff (in the staff handbook, code of conduct and staff notice boards). - Parents and carers should also have access to this policy and know the channels they can use if they have a concern about a staff member.